joakimremler/YRGO_docker/README.md

 ## Assignments

+In this lession we are going to learn some basic skills about Docker.
+This includes how to install Docker and get the difference between an Docker Image and a Docker Conatiner.
+We are also going to learn how to manage a Docker process and how to build and run a image.

 ## 1. Install docker on Droplet

 The first thing you should do is to install Docker on your DigitalOcean Droplet.
 SSH to your server and follow [this](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04) guide.